Meet the Classic 107.3 Team!

 Heather Allen, Office Manager and Bookkeeper

 Prior to joining Classic 107.3, Heather actively participated in fundraising and marketing for Ladue School District parent associations.
 Adding to her experience with marketing, she has supported Ceridian Employer Services payroll, and working as a bookkeeper for Pluton Biosciences.
 Heather has a BS in Economics from the University of Utah.
+Heather and her family enjoy classical music, and the youngest studies music performance at New England Conservatory.
+They enjoy a wide variety of music and appreciate the knowledge that radio hosts can bring to the experience.

 Lindsey Grojean, Sales and Marketing Manager

 An active performer in the St. Louis theatre scene with a BA in Vocal Music from Southeast Missouri State University, Lindsey brings a love of the arts together with experience in on-air reporting and production at KRCU Public Radio to connect with Classic 107.3 arts partners and underwriters, giving “The Voice for the Arts in St. Louis” current and relevant content.
 Contact Lindsey here.
+Lindsey is an avid classical music listener, with Benjamin Britten’s “Friday Afternoons” at the top of her playlist.
+Her top five favorite musicals (in no particular order) are Waitress, Hadestown, Sunday in the Park with George, Funny Girl, and The Secret Garden.

 Nancy Kowalczyk, Education Director